c-lombardi23/FOCAL/docs/source/getting_started.rst

 This project is integrated with MLflow for experiment tracking.
 After your training run completes, you will see a new `mlruns` directory in your project folder.

-To visualize the results, launch the MLflow UI:
+To visualize the results, launch the MLflow UI from the same folder where you ran the training and testing runs:

 .. code-block:: bash